arnoson/very-simple-router/README.md

 ## Important

-- `very-tiny-router` uses HTML5 history mode only, so make sure your server is setup correctly (see vue router's [explanation](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations)).
+- `very-simple-router` uses HTML5 history mode only, so make sure your server is setup correctly (see vue router's [explanation](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations)).
 - The asterisk `*` can only be used to catch all routes.
 It is not possible to use it like this `'/user-*'`.